jamesmorgan/docs/background/introduction.md

 1. A user opens a channel by depositing their money into a multisignature smart contract with a counterparty.
 Note that the smart contract runs entirely on the blockchain and so the user remains *entirely* in custody of their own funds.

-2. The user transactions by sending signed settlement instructions for how the counterparty can retrieve funds from the smart contract.
+2. The user transacts by sending signed settlement instructions for how the counterparty can retrieve funds from the smart contract.
 Because the instructions give the counterparty irrevocable access to part of the funds, the user can make multiple "updates" to their balances while only paying the fees of the initial deposit.

 3. When either party is done transacting, they can take the latest update to the smart contract and unlock the finalized funds.